evcsec/webcompare/README.md

 ### Installing

-The script is mostly written to be extremely simple to setup.
+The script is super simple to setup.
 Running for the first time, or without a config file present will prompt you to set up one or more hosts to scan, and the time interval between each scan.

 An interactive prompt can be used to add hosts after-initial setup by using either of the below flags
 ```